masaajid-org/masaajid-doc/project_proposal.md

   - Implement stringent security measures, including role-based access control and data encryption, to safeguard user information.

 ### Prioritizing Unity and Accessibility:
-MasjidHub's core mission revolves around unity, accessibility, and community empowerment.
+Masaajid's core mission revolves around unity, accessibility, and community empowerment.
 It is designed to:

 - **Unify Mosques and the Muslim Community**:
   - A central digital hub fostering collaboration and collective growth among mosques and community members.